Configure end-user spam notifications in EOP

 End-user spam notifications will only be functional for content filter policies that are enabled. > End-user spam notifications are only sent once per day.
 The delivery time of the notification cannot be guaranteed for any specific customer and is not configurable.

 Tip: If you want to test end-user spam notifications by sending them to a limited set of users before fully implementing them, create a custom content filter policy that enables end-user spam notifications for the domains in which the users reside.
-Then, in the EAC, under Mail flow > rules, create a transport rule to block messages from firstname.lastname@example.org (the email address that sends notifications) with exceptions for the users who you want to receive the notifications.
+Then, in the EAC, under Mail flow > rules, create a mail flow rule (also known as a transport rule) to block messages from firstname.lastname@example.org (the email address that sends notifications) with exceptions for the users who you want to receive the notifications.
 The following image is an example of creating an exception for two users (SaraD and AlexD) from domain Contoso.com: